petecarapetyan/cc/doc/00--hygiene/index.rocket.md

 # Set Up

-Acceptable minimums to get organized for a _**solid bootcamp experience**_
+Get organized for a _**solid bootcamp experience**_

-## Are these recommendations or requirements?
+## Recommended? or Required?

-_Everything that follows is technically a recommendation until you start asking for help._ Reading that statement, you might be wondering - because that almost sounds like a veiled threat :) As you spend more time in the bootcamp, instead you will find that there is a practical side to the madness of Standards and Conventions.

-There is very little in these Setup pages that is "required."
+These are only recommendatations.
+Yet, _**recommendations may seem like requirements, once you start asking for help.**_ You may find a practical side to the Standards and Conventions that coders follow, generally.

 You get to do it your way, and sometimes, you should.

-When it's time to jump in and get help from your fellow bootcampers, or even from an instructor, _**you may find that things go much faster when you follow standard setups and conventions**_.
+When working with others, shared approaches may be key to your success.

 That same advice becomes even more practical, once you begin your career as an enterprise developer.
-Your new employer will almost always require to use its templates and setups.
+For example, your new employer will almost always require to use _**its**_ templates and setups.

-## Where do Standards/Conventions/Templates Originate?

-You may find that most setups in the enterprise java world originate with Maven project configuration standards.

-You may also find that these same configurations have been further popularized and standardized via Spring Boot - itself largely based on Maven standards and archetypes.

-When it gets down to file structures and templates, the Spring Boot project is the primary source of the standards followed on these templates.

 ## Standards? or Just Hygiene?